Animal From Mexico

 Bats: Guardians of Agave

 Have you ever drink Tequila?
-Well, you can thank one of these animals, not very well like by many people due to its appearence and life habits.
+Well, you can thank one of these wild animals, not very well like by many people due to its appearence and life habits.
 Mexico’s bats, including the lesser long-nosed bat (Leptonycteris yerbabuenae), are critical for pollinating agave plants, essential for tequila production.
 These nocturnal creatures also control insect populations, underscoring their importance in agriculture and ecosystem health.

 Bats | Photo: Nils Bouillard